kobotoolbox/docs/source/recording-interviews.md

 interview.

-Currently, users can record the full interview with the **Collect Android app** `v1.30` and above. **Enketo**does not yet support this feature.
+Currently, users can record the full interview with the **Collect Android app** `v1.30` and above. **Enketo** does not yet support this feature.

 <p class="note">
-  If you require an audio recording instead of the full background-audio recording, see our support article,
+  If you require an audio recording instead of the full
+  <strong>background-audio recording</strong>, see our support article,
+  <a class="reference" href="media.html"
-  <a class="reference" href="media.html">Adding Various Types of Media</a>.
+    >Adding Various Types of Media (image, audio, video) to a Form</a
+  >.
 </p>

 ## Activating background audio recording in the formbuilder

-If you are designing your survey form through the formbuilder and wish to enable the background audio recording, follow the steps shown in the video below:
+If you are designing your survey form through the formbuilder and wish to enable the **background audio recording**, follow the steps shown in the video below:

 <video controls>
   <source